Kirk Douglas: Style and philosophy of acting

 As a producer, Douglas had a reputation of being a compulsively hard worker who expected others to exude the same level of energy.
 As such, he was typically demanding and direct in his dealing with people who worked on his projects, with his intensity spilling over into all elements of his film-making.
 This was partly due to his high opinion of actors, movies, and moviemaking: "To me it is the most important art form—it is an art, and it includes all the elements of the modern age."
 He also stressed prioritizing the entertainment goal of films over any messages, "You can make a statement, you can say something, but it must be entertaining."

-As an actor, he dived into every role, dissecting not only his own lines but all the parts in the script to measure the rightness of the role, and he was willing to fight with a director if he felt justified.
+As an actor, he dove into every role, dissecting not only his own lines but all the parts in the script to measure the rightness of the role, and he was willing to fight with a director if he felt justified.
 Melville Shavelson, who produced and directed Cast a Giant Shadow (1966), said that it didn't take him long to discover what his main problem was going to be in directing Douglas:

 Kirk Douglas was intelligent.
 When discussing a script with actors, I have always found it necessary to remember that they never read the other actors' lines, so their concept of the story is somewhat hazy.
 Kirk had not only read the lines of everyone in the picture, he had also read the stage directions ...
 Kirk, I was to discover, always read every word, discussed every word, always argued every scene, until he was convinced of its correctness. ...
 He listened, so it was necessary to fight every minute.